-For patients with minimal tooth loss who are in good health and have adequate remaining bone (below where a tooth or teeth are lost), artificial tooth implants may be a viable option.
+For people with minimal tooth loss who are in good health and have adequate remaining bone below the area where a tooth or teeth are lost, artificial tooth implants may be a viable option.
 Implants, which attach directly to the jawbone, are generally much more secure than bridges or dentures, and are maintained like natural teeth.

 As we get older, teeth tend to become discolored and stained.
 To improve the appearance of your teeth, you may consider having your teeth professionally bleached or using a commercial tooth whitening product.
 For severely discolored or stained teeth, ask your dentist about